4.8out of 3,000+ reviews

 If you’re considering a AAA membership, ask yourself:

 Is my car likely to need roadside assistance once a year?
-Are you a frequent commuter, or do you tend to plan long road trips for vacation?
-Is your car aging and not the most reliable?
-These are reasons to strongly consider a AAA membership.
-Alternatively, if you drive infrequently and have a new car, you might not justify the cost.
+If you are a frequent commuter or tend to plan long road trips for vacation, AAA may be a good option.
+If your car is aging and not the most reliable, you should strongly consider a AAA membership.
+Alternatively, if you drive infrequently and have a new car, you might not be able to justify the cost.

 Frequently Asked Questions

 “Triple-A” is the American Automobile Association, a network of motor clubs that started in the early days of American car travel.
-The club memberships primarily provide roadside assistance services when their members need towing, fuel delivery, a battery jump start, help with a flat tire, and other services.
+Membership primarily provides roadside assistance services like towing, fuel delivery, a battery jump start, help with a flat tire, and other services.
 But the auto club also provides insurance coverage and many other perks.

 It depends on where you live and what membership tier you choose.
-Your membership level affects how many miles of towing you are entitled to and the limits on some of your benefits.
+Your membership level affects your towing distance and the limits on some of your benefits.
 Along with standard roadside assistance services, AAA members save money on cruises, rental cars, and hotels, along with extras like passport photos and identity theft protection.

-This depends on whether your car is prone to breakdowns that would make roadside assistance services highly useful.
-Towing can be really handy, but if you have a super-reliable car, drive infrequently, and aren’t likely to make the most of the AAA membership perks and discounts, you might not earn out your membership fee.
+This depends on whether your car is prone to breakdowns, which would make roadside assistance services highly useful.
+Towing can be really handy, but if you have a super-reliable car, drive infrequently, or aren’t likely to make the most of the AAA membership perks and discounts, you might not find the price worth it.
 But the peace of mind alone can be worth it.

-You might be thinking that all those perks and deals sound nice, but you don’t see yourself following through on all that extra stuff.
-If this is your situation, you might not make back the AAA membership fee on savings.
-Many insurance companies offer roadside assistance services at a decent price, so check those out and see what the benefits are.
+You might be thinking that all those perks and deals sound nice, but you don’t see yourself needing all that extra stuff.
+If this is your situation, you might not make back the AAA membership fee in savings.
+Many insurance companies offer roadside assistance services at a reasonable price, so check those out and see what the benefits are.